YoungCreatorsSociety/site-theme/README.md

 site-theme
 ==========

 Wordpress theme for the site.
+Commit to this repo and changes will be reflected immediately.